 Contact your local fire district to find out if residential outdoor fires are allowed, and about permit and other local requirements.

-Fires are never permitted during air quality or fire safety burn bans.
+Outdoor fires are never permitted during air quality or fire safety burn bans.

 The following may be allowed under certain circumstances: